Óscar Lara Aréchiga: Education

-His early education was in Eldorado and in Culiacan, where he attended Elementary School in Eldorado and High School in Culiacan, both at the Autonomous University of Sinaloa.
-Also he graduated in the same house of studies BA in Economics.
-Later he made several graduate programs: the first at the Institute of Technical Training Public Sector Economic where he conducted studies on the formulation and evaluation of Agro industrial Projects; after the IPADE where he studied the program for Business Management, he attended Harvard University where he completed the Business Administration program.
+Aréchiga attended Eldorado Elementary School and Culiacán High School.
+He then attended the Autonomous University of Sinaloa, where he graduated with a BA in Economics.
+He then went on to the Institute of Technical Training Public Sector Economics, where he conducted studies on the formulation and evaluation of agro-industrial projects.
+After completing the IPADE, where he studied business management, he attended Harvard University and completed the business administration program.

 Career

-For 22 years (1974 to 1996) he participated in the Mexican financial sector, beginning as a sub-branch manager in Banoro (Northwest Bank), institution that served as Manager of Planning, Deputy District Director, Deputy Director General and Director General, concluding his career in this sector.
+For a period of 22 years (1974 to 1996), he participated in the Mexican financial sector.
+He began as a sub-branch manager in Banoro (Northwest Bank) and then served as manager of planning, deputy district director, deputy director general, and director general.

-During his career, he has had the opportunity to be an active part of the transformation of the Mexican financial system, to move from a system of savings and loans to a system of financial groups with comprehensive services and expertise in the various needs of the public saving, investment and other productive sectors.

-In 1992, serving as Director of Planning Strategy Stock Exchange, Brokerage, he participated in the promotion to integrate the investor group that acquired Northwest Banoro to the Federal Government.

-From this acquisition, Banoro, became the leading bank in northwestern Mexico, highlighted by credit volumes granted to the agro-food sectors - both in the social sector, and private - and small and medium-sized processing industries of regional agricultural production and promoting, strengthening regional production chains.
+In 1992, while serving as Director of Planning Strategy Stock Exchange, Brokerage, he participated in the promotion to integrate the investor group that had acquired Northwest Banoro, with the Federal Government.
+From this acquisition, Banoro became the leading bank in northwestern Mexico.
+This was highlighted by credit volumes granted to the agro-food sectors — social and private as well as small and medium-sized processing industries — which succeeded in promoting and strengthening regional production chains.

-Also, in the public sector Banoro, the banking institution was more active in financing productive infrastructure projects carried out by state and municipal governments in northwestern Mexico.
+In the public sector, Banoro was more active in financing productive infrastructure projects carried out by state and municipal governments in northwestern Mexico.

-As a public servant, during the administrations that led Mr. Juan S. Millan Lizarraga -.
-1999-2004 and Mr. Jesus Aguilar Padilla -.
-2005–2010, he had the honorable opportunity to hold the position of Secretary of Administration and Finance.
+As a public servant, during the administrations led by Juan S. Millan Lizarraga (1999-2004) and Jesus Aguilar Padilla (2005-2010), Oscar had the honor of holding the position of Secretary of Administration and Finance.

-During his tenure as Secretary, a number of restructuring and modernization of the state administration, whose main purpose was to improve the delivery of public services to citizens and strengthen the public finances of the state were established.
+During his tenure as Secretary, he undertook a number of projects focusing on the remodeling and modernisation of the state administration, whose main purpose was to improve the delivery of public services to citizens and strengthen the public finances of the state.

-As a result of the social and productive investment Sinaloa had indicators of economic growth and creation of jobs permanently, improving the levels of social welfare especially in the most vulnerable sectors.

-To get an increasing flow of federal funds to Sinaloa, they maintained a proactive and cooperative participation to the National System of Fiscal Coordination, this generated the support of the secretaries of finance of the country to chair for two consecutive years the Permanent Commission of Fiscal Officers and six-year presidency of the Supervisory Committee of Federal Units.
+As a result of the social and productive investment Sinaloa had indicators of economic growth and the creation of jobs permanently, improving the levels of social welfare ,especially in the most vulnerable sectors.
+To get an increasing flow of federal funds to Sinaloa, they maintained a proactive and cooperative participation in the National System of Fiscal Coordination.
+This generated the support of the secretaries of finance of the country to chair for two consecutive years the Permanent Commission of Fiscal Officers and the six-year presidency of the Supervisory Committee of Federal Units.